Welcome to International Early Arrival Housing!

 RECWELL (Recreation and Wellness)

-RecWell is giving all new international students early access until August 26.
-Bring your U Card or a photo ID to check in.
+RecWell is giving all new international students early access until August 23.
+Bring your U Card to the front desk to check in.

 COMPLETE REQUIRED ISSS CHECK-IN